Moving to Hendersonville: Hendersonville, TN Relocation & Homebuyer Guide

 Hendersonville has come a long way since the days when one fast-food shop was the only dining-out choice.
 The city still offers casual fare, but today, those looking for food and refreshments will find everything from trendy bars to upscale dining.

 Jonathan's Grille is a popular spot for everything from pizza and sandwiches to full dinner entrées.
 This upscale sports bar features drink specials and claims to have the best happy hour in town.
-Music City Diner offers standard American favorites along with Greek specialties, plus all-day breakfast.
+Music City Diner offers standard American favorites along with Greek specialties, plus an all-day breakfast.
 The Rudder offers scenic lakeside dining and is accessible by both land and water.
 The restaurant also features live music and weekday drink specials.

 With proximity to Music City USA, it's no surprise that Hendersonville offers plenty of entertainment and nightlife.
 Jolly Ollie's has been a Hendersonville favorite for years, featuring karaoke nightly.
 Sanders Ferry Pizza also provides entertainment and a full pizza menu.
 Featuring an outdoor stage, Moby Dicky's is another favorite for live entertainment.
 Those looking for a sports bar atmosphere need to look no further than Sam's Sports Grill.